RyArnz/csc494-smart-media-server/Notes/Architecture.md

 This is the main traffic path for remote access.

-Cloudflare handles the public domain side.
+Cloudflare handles the public DNS side.

 Cloudflare Tunnel forwards traffic to the home server.